jonwash96/windowDimensions/readme.md

 # Window Dimensions Tool
-A simple tool that simply displays the current viewport dimensions with a resizable pixel grid and pointer position crosshairs.
+A simple tool that displays the current viewport dimensions with a resizable pixel grid and pointer position crosshairs.
 Meant to help web devs & designers get a visual for the scale of pixel dimensions on their screens.

 ***